 The greatest of zero or each difference between the Adjusted Meter Load and the amount of Load scheduled in each Settlement Interval for the Operating Hour at 1300 in the Day Ahead or 30 minutes after ERCOT provides notice of procurement of RPRS in the Adjustment Period; and

-The greater of zero or the amount of capacity scheduled for the Operating Hour by ERCOT as a result of a mismatch in the QSE’s Schedule as defined in Section 4.7.2, Schedule Validation Process, of these Protocols, if any.
 The calculation for Replacement Reserve Service obligation for underscheduled capacity will be as follows:

 USRPizq = MCPCRPiz *

-(max(0,(AMLi1zq – CLi1zq),(AMLi2zq – CLi2zq ),(AMLi3zq– CLi3zq),(AMLi4zq– CLi4zq))
+(max(0,(AMLi1zq – CLi1zq),(AMLi2zq – CLi2zq ),(AMLi3zq– CLi3zq),(AMLi4zq– CLi4zq)) )

+PIP132: System formula is not considering MMS variables as part of this equation.
+Once implemented, the formula above would need to be replaced with the following, and item 1(b) will need to be inserted with the following text:

-+ max(0,(MMSi1zq, MMSi2zq, MMSi3zq, MMSi4zq)))(b) The greater of zero or the amount of capacity scheduled for the Operating Hour by ERCOT as a result of a mismatch in the QSE’s Schedule as defined in Section 4.7.2, Schedule Validation Process, of these Protocols, if any.
+(b) The greater of zero or the amount of capacity scheduled for the Operating Hour by ERCOT as a result of a mismatch in the QSE’s Schedule as defined in Section 4.7.2, Schedule Validation Process, of these Protocols, if any.

 USRPizq = MCPCRPiz * (max(0,(AMLi1zq – CLi1zq),(AMLi2zq – CLi2zq),(AMLi3zq– CLi3zq),(AMLi4zq– CLi4zq)) + max(0,(MMSi1zq, MMSi2zq, MMSi3zq, MMSi4zq)))

 where: